getify/grips/README.md

 	{$= @"#yyy" $}

-  Template partials can be specified either by only the `#partialID`, or by a full `collectionID#partialID` reference.
-If no `collectionID` is specified, the current containing collection will be assumed.
+  Template partials can be specified either by only the `#partial-ID`, or by a full `partial-ID#partial-ID` reference.
+If no `partial-ID` is specified, the current containing collection will be assumed.

 ### Include template partial, by variable